Year 12 work experience

 KPMG's Discovery Work Experience is a paid in-person programme for Year 13 students where you'll be paid the National Living Wage (NLW) for your age.
 To work out how much you could earn, see GOV.UK - NMW and NLW rates.

-It's unlikely you'll be paid to attend a summer school, but many opportunities are free.
+It's unlikely that you'll be paid to attend a summer school, but many opportunities are free.
 For instance, The Sutton Trust's scheme covers all costs for the week, including your travel, food and accommodation expenses.

 Find out more